Utah man found guilty of running massive opioid ring

 SALT LAKE CITY (AP) — A Utah man was convicted Friday of running a multimillion-dollar opioid ring that sent hundreds of thousands of potentially deadly pills across the country in a scheme that authorities said helped fuel the nation’s opioid epidemic.

-A jury reached the verdict after deliberating less than a day in the case against Aaron Shamo.
+A jury reached the verdict after deliberating about eight hours in the case against Aaron Shamo.
+The conviction for running a criminal enterprise carries a mandatory sentence of life in prison.

-“He’s 29 and his life is over,” defense attorney Greg Skordas said after the verdict was read.
+“He’s 29 and his life is over,” defense attorney Greg Skordas said.

+Shamo’s reaction was stoic, the lawyer said.
+“I don’t know if any of this has come to him yet.”

 Prosecutors said Shamo was the kingpin of the ring that peddled fake prescription pills laced with fentanyl — a drug that authorities say can be deadly with just a few flakes — to thousands of people.